Learning quantum many-body systems from a few copies: Introduction

 In addition to showing that if $e(\lambda)=e(\mu)$ then $\sigma(\mu)=\sigma(\lambda)$, Eq.~\eqref{equ:rel_entrtopy_Gibbs} implies that by controlling how well the local expectations values of one state approximate another, we can also easily control their relative entropies.
 In particular, if $m=\cO(n)$ and $\|e(\mu)-e(\lambda)\|_{\ell_1}=\cO(\epsilon n)$ for some $\epsilon>0$, we obtain from an application of H\"older's inequality that:

 We refer to Section \ref{sec:max-entropyprin} for more details.
 Thus, if we can find a state that approximates the expectation value of each $E_i$ up to $\epsilon$, we are guaranteed to have a $\cO(\beta\epsilon)$ relative entropy density.
-This observation is vital to ensure that the maximum entropy principle still yields a good estimate of the state even under some noise in the vector of expectation values $e(\lambda)$.
+This observation is vital to ensure that the maximum entropy principle still yields a good estimate of the state even under some statistical noise in the vector of expectation values $e(\lambda)$.
 Indeed, the variational principle of Eq.~\eqref{equ:max-entropy-restricted_main} would allow us to recover the state exactly if we had access to the exact values of $e(\lambda)$.
 However, it turns out that solving Eq.~\eqref{equ:max-entropy-restricted_main} with some estimate $\hat{e}(\lambda)$ such that $\|\hat{e}(\lambda)-e(\lambda)\|_{\ell_\infty}\leq \epsilon$ still yields a Gibbs state $\sigma(\mu)$ satisfying Eq.~\eqref{equ:relativeentropydensity}.
-At this stage we will not discuss the computational complexity of solving the maximum entropy problem, which is deferred to the next section, but focus rather on the sample complexity and recovery guarantees we obtain from the previous observations.
+The maximum entropy problem is a strictly convex optimization problem.
+Thus, it can be solved efficiently with access to the gradient of the target function.
+The gradient turns out to be proportional to $e(\lambda)-e(\mu)$, where $\mu$ is the current guess for the optimum.
+Although we will discuss the details of solving the problem later in Sec.~\ref{sec:max-entropyprin}, in a nutshell, the maximum entropy problem can be solved efficiently if it is possible to efficiently compute expectation values of the observables $E_i$ on the family of Gibbs states under consideration.